Jam-Session-314/Jam-Session-314.github.io/index.md

 ## Community Feedback
 After having five other students try out our application, they had a few suggestions on how to improve our app, and noted a few things that they liked.

+* User friendly to anyone who isn't familiar with the application, or with music
 * Users liked the presentation of the application, stating that it looks pretty and they like the nature-y asthethic, although they are unsure about how nature connects to a music app.
 * They liked how easy it was to add and manage sessions.
 * They liked the search function in the view sessions page.
 * They didn't like that there wasn't a feature to show the current capacity of a session.
 They had no way of knowing if a session was filled up or not.
 * Some users liked the profile aspect, but others didn't really know why they were needed.
+* If possible, have a system where you can contact the person who created the session.
+For future improvements if we were able to do this again.

 ## Developer Guide